MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 export CORE_PEER_MSPCONFIGPATH=/data/orgs/org1/admin/msp
 ```

-Let's check to see whether we have joined any channels:
+Let's check to see whether the peer we specified in the export statement above has joined any channels:

 ```bash
 peer channel list